decretist/ICMCL17/proceedings/ICMCL17.md

   well enough to enable researchers to compare different recensions of the text to identify evolutionary changes in its doctrine.
-Specific developments can be identified by the close reading of well-chosen selections from the text (e.g., Pennington, "The Law's Violence against Medieval and Early Modern Jews").
+Specific developments can be identified by the close reading of well-chosen selections from the text.
 However, a systematic search for such doctrinal developments is best conducted with computational assistance, taking advantage of recent advances in the application of large language models to natural language